 Family Office Roundtable (FORT)

 The Roundtable is a forum for inter-family knowledge transfer.
 It is a gathering for very wealthy, sophisticated families/family offices with diverse global portfolios to candidly share knowledge and expertise in a vendor-free environment of openness and trust.
-Dating back to 2004, there have been sixteen Family Office Roundtables, which have taken place in Europe (Zurich and Vienna), the United States (New York, San Francisco, and Miami), the United Arab Emirates (Dubai), Asia (Hong Kong and New Delhi), Latin America (Rio de Janeiro and Buenos Aires), and Africa (Cape Town).
+Dating back to 2004, there have been eighteen Family Office Roundtables, which have taken place in Europe (Zurich, Vienna and Berlin), the United States (New York, San Francisco and Miami), the United Arab Emirates (Dubai), Asia (Hong Kong, New Delhi and Singapore), Latin America (Rio de Janeiro and Buenos Aires), and Africa (Cape Town).
 Family participants in FORT have amassed their wealth from diverse sectors of the global economy and come from Europe, the U.S., Asia, India, Africa, the Middle East, and Latin America.
 This global base is crucial given how much of the Roundtable’s family capital is being invested outside of each family’s “home” market.

 Wharton GFA Partners